INTRODUCTIONS

 I am a first-generation Nigerian-American, (greater) New Orleans native.
 A clinical pharmacist by trade and a Christian by creed and comportment, I live my days vicariously through the simple vision of life and love without limits.
 My work in writing and other creative endeavors feature unapologetic overtones of the cultural, spiritual, educational, and social experiences that have influenced my worldviews.

 In my free time (and sometimes my dedicated time), you may find me in my kitchen, exploring every science and story behind the recipes in my ever-growing library of cookbooks.
-I’m also a huge Formula 1 fan, so maybe you’ll find me at a circuit for a race weekend!
+I’m also a huge Formula 1 fan, so maybe you’ll find me at a circuit for a race weekend (or following all the updates on my phone).

 My spiritual formation comes from many influences: growing up a devoted Catholic (including Confirmation), transitioning to a multi-ethnic evangelical church in high school, and immersing in a community of African Christians for most of my life.
-I currently lead a women’s small group for my church (akin to a Bible study of sorts), which has been my service for 10 years and counting.
+I currently lead a women’s small group for my church (akin to a Bible study of sorts), which has been my service for 10 years and counting, plus other para-ministry teams that you’ll find out about through my work soon enough.

 Best question to ask me to break the ice: what have you been reading lately?